Trauma, ADHD, and AuDHD: Why a Trauma-Focused Therapy Approach Matters

 Why We Focus on Stabilization First

-Some clients arrive having had difficult or disappointing experiences in therapy where trauma work began before they felt ready or resourced, or skills were tried but don't stick because the nervous system isn't ready.
+Some clients arrive having had difficult or disappointing experiences in therapy.
+They may have started trauma work before feeling ready or resourced.
+Skills may have been tried but don’t stick because the nervous system isn't prepared.
 When the nervous system doesn’t yet have enough capacity, diving into trauma or trying to learn new skills can lead to increased anxiety, dysregulation, or a sense of unraveling between sessions.

-My approach emphasizes stabilization first — supporting regulation, safety, and trust — so that when trauma is explored, it happens in a way that feels contained, collaborative, and respectful of your limits.
+My approach emphasizes stabilization first — supporting regulation, safety, and trust.
+This way, when trauma is explored, it happens in a way that feels contained, collaborative, and respectful of your limits.

 Therapy is collaborative and relational — not about “fixing” you, but about understanding yourself more deeply and creating change that feels sustainable rather than forced.